 The main difference between Critical Path vs Critical Chain is that takes the limited availability of renewable resources into account.

 According to the Critical Chain Project Management/ Buffer Management technique, strategy, and smart positioning of buffers to the projects and managing the project deadlines is crucial.
 Managing the buffers are of three different types.

 Every buffer is catered towards a specific goal and it needs to be placed at the right place to protect the right part of the project stage.

 This is a unique buffer which is used to protect the project deadline.

-This buffer style also caters multiple artificial buffers which act as a warning signals to the project and also talks about the availability of resources.
+This buffer style also caters to multiple artificial buffers which act as warning signals to the project and also talks about the availability of resources.

-Within Critical Chain Project Management/ Buffer Management, having considerable amount of sizing buffers will put the project a good amount of safety time to protect the execution is a crucial step.
-For this to happen, the project needs to be size appropriately and at the same time sizing buffers need to be allocated effectively.
+Within Critical Chain Project Management/ Buffer Management, having a considerable amount of sizing buffers will put the project a good amount of safety time to protect the execution is a crucial step.
+For this to happen, the project needs to be sized appropriately and at the same time, sizing buffers need to be allocated effectively.

-So to be more fair, we can say that the sizing buffers should be equal and more than that of the delays caused within the project execution.
+So to be fairer, we can say that the sizing buffers should be equal and more than that of the delays caused within the project execution.

 The difference between traditional Project Management vs Critical Chain Project Management is determined by its usage of buffers within the Project execution time and also making sure that the Critical Chain is intact.

 If you feel any more information related to Critical Chain Project Management is worth reading then please do add those as comments in the “Comments” section below.